El Jícaro Concrete Floors in Homes Project – Guatemala

 The project has been planned by the community leaders and health promoters, together with other community members, who have been participating in monthly preventive health education activities since June 2010.
 The project grew out of an evaluation of the needs, which resulted in a determination that this project will address a problem of critical importance to the community.

 The project is being implemented by Peace Corps Volunteer Lauren Truxillo.
-Lauren has been in site since July 2009, working in coordination with the local Health Center to train health promoters in preventive health.
+Lauren has been on site since July 2009, working in coordination with the local Health Center to train health promoters in preventive health.

 As a Healthy Homes Peace Corps Volunteer, Lauren trains community health promoters and community leaders about preventive health education, and monitors the health promotion activities they carry out within their community.
 She trains them in organizational and project design skills so that they may develop the capacity to continue planning successful community projects in the future.

-The community has undertaken the responsibly to carry out the project in its entirety, from planning and monitoring the project to managing funds and distributing materials.
+The community has undertaken the responsibility to carry out the project in its entirety, from planning and monitoring the project to managing funds and distributing materials.
 Additionally, they will contribute 100% of the labor expenses, which is 38% of the total project cost.

-Project funds will be use to buy the materials, including cement, gravel, and sand necessary for the construction of the floors.
+Project funds will be used to buy the materials, including cement, gravel, and sand necessary for the construction of the floors.
 (It is to be noted that the small stream that runs through the community is not a sufficient source of sand for the project.)

 The project will directly benefit the 451 people who live in the homes, including the 74 women and 6 men who participate in the trainings.